Summer in the Red Centre 7 day itinerary

 After your flight reflect on the morning’s voyage over a picnic breakfast of muffins, carrot cake, fresh fruit, banana bread, cheese and biscuits accompanied by sparkling wine and fruit juice.

 Spot furry, feathered and thorny wildlife at the Alice Springs Desert Park

-Spot rare and endangered animals in the low light of the nocturnal house and don’t miss the star attraction of the ‘free-flying birds of prey’ show.
+Spot rare and endangered animals in the nocturnal house then witness the star attraction, the ‘free-flying birds of prey’ show.

 Stroll through the changing desert environments of the park through the three diverse habitat areas.
 Make the most of the free informational talks throughout the day, including a presentation on Aboriginal Survival.
-Finish up your visit with some refreshments at the onsite café.
+Finish with some refreshments at the onsite café.